lucascmiller/lucascmiller/README.md

 - 👋 Hi, I’m @lucascmiller
-- 👀 I’m interested in ... computer science!
+- 👀 I’m interested in ...
+FILM!
 - 🌱 I’m currently learning ...
 HTML, CSS, and Javascript!
 - 💞️ I’m looking to collaborate on ... any projects that can help me grow and learn computer programming!
 - 📫 How to reach me ... reach out and I'll send over my email!